ZuzooVn/face_ripper/README.md

 All dependancies required to run that are the depancies needed to be installed to run this.

-If you have a GPU you should set up dlib in order to use your GPU
+If you have a GPU you must set up in a specific way dlib in order to use your GPU